What are the Benefits?

 Aviation provides the only rapid worldwide transportation network, which make it essential for New Zealand to do business with the rest of the world.
 Aviation creates job, generates economic growth, and facilitates international trade and our largest economic earner, tourism.
 New Southern Sky is a benefits-led Programme that is set to deliver considerable safety, environmental, economic and social benefit to New Zealand over 20 years (2014 - 2034).

-What is this worth to New Zealand?
+Establishing a Picture of Benefit - What is this worth to New Zealand?

 Where is the benefit derived from?